 When visiting Cuba, Cuban cigars are the ultimate gift to bring back from Cuba.

 You can pick up Cuban cigars at government stores across Cuba.
 However, the best place to get cigars is right from a tobacco farm.
-Since the Cuban government gets 90% of the tobacco grown on a farm, buying cigars from the farm you visit ensures the money stays with people that work on at the farm.
+Since the Cuban government gets 90% of the tobacco grown on a farm, buying cigars from the farm you visit ensures the money stays with people that work on and at the farm.
 They often sell honey as well to dip the ends of the cigars in, which I LOVE!
 If you’re not in Cuba (or you’re really missing it like I am right now) Check out the Havana Candle from Waypoint Goods.
 It makes my house smell like the sweet honey I tasted in Cuba.

 Before purchasing cigars check how many you can legally bring back home.
 Each country has different policies on how many you can bring home.
 Make sure you check your country’s guidelines before bringing home cigars, as they can be taken away by customs.

 Pin this Cuban Souvenirs post for Later!